 Multiple Sclerosis & Demyelinating Autoimmune/Neurological Disorders

-Due to the clinical and pathological similarities of experimental autoimmune encephalomyelitis (EAE) and MS, EAE has been used as a model for the study of human demyelinating disease.
+Due to the clinical and pathological similarities of experimental autoimmune encephalomyelitis (EAE) and Multiple Sclerosis (MS), EAE has been used as a model for the study of human demyelinating disease.
 Both EAE and MS are characterized by a relapsing-remitting disease course with subsequent progressive disability.
 EAE is characterized by chronic inflammatory demyelination of the central nervous system (CNS) and involves autoimmune CD4+ Th1 cells.
 These cells develop in the peripheral lymphoid organ and travel to the CNS causing an immune response.
 The development of T cells is controlled largely by the expression of various cytokines, as well as cellular adhesion molecules.

 Pathology of MS